DestinyVolt/D-D/Petra/Petra.md

 Bolt from the Grave: +9 to hit, 2d6 + 5 necrotic damage

 #### Abilities
-Stone's Durability
+Stone's Durability \
 Your hit point maximum increases by 1, and it increases by 1 again whenever you gain a level in this class.
 You can use an action to make your AC 13 + your CON mod.

 Stone Aegis \
-As a bonus action, you can grant an aegis to one allied creature you can see within 60 feet of you.
+As a bonus action, you can grant an aegis to one creature.
 Any bludgeoning, piercing, or slashing damage the target takes is reduced by 2 + your sorcerer level divided by 4.
-This effect lasts for 1 minute, until you use it again, or until you are incapacitated. \
-In addition, when a creature you can see within 60 feet of you hits the protected target with a melee attack, you can use your reaction to teleport to an unoccupied space you can see within 5 feet of the attacker.
-You can then make one melee weapon attack against the attacker.
+When a creature you can see hits the protected target with a melee attack, you can use your reaction to teleport to an unoccupied space adjacent to the attacker and make a melee weapon attack against them.

 Cunning Action \
 You can Dash, Disengage, or Hide as a Bonus Action.
 Immediately after you do, you can use your Bolt from the Grave, using up your Sneak Attack.